The walk home in the company of the Elephants!

 Some people’s behavior still makes me and the elephants sad.
 And it is the people who want everything for their own personal gain, such as our territory, ivory or our friend’s rhinoceros horns.
 It is painful to realize that in my luggage from my family I also carry with me ivory that I do not know what to do with.
 It is so old that I can get proof that it is “old and legally purchased” according to current laws established by humans, but what does it help the elephants and me?
 I believe that we all carry, consciously or unconsciously, different “things” that no longer match who we are when we open ourselves to love.
 But even these darker parts are also mine to take responsibility for.
 I am talking to elephant researchers who are deeply involved in stopping the ivory trade, and they do not have the answers either.
 And that is what I always did, looking for the answers out there of “professionals”.
 Now I am talking with the elephants about what we should do with the ivory, it is “they” who can give me the answers.
 The elephants have been killed and, these on one hand beautiful but on the other hand horrible objects are existing, as a reminder of how we humans took what we wanted for our own gain.
 For me, it is painful to admit that this is how I have done and many of us humans continue to do.
 We take what we want without considering the consequences for other sentient living beings.

-Welcome to walk with us to open for your and our contact, and to open for the love of Life!
+Welcome to walk with us to open for your and our connection, and to open for the joy and love of Life!